-In this blog post, you will learn everything about how to easily create and start a travel blog on your own, using WordPress.
-Creating a travel blog has changed our lives and has allowed us to travel the world for the last few years whilst making thousands of dollars a month, all by doing the thing we love most.
+In this blog post, you’ll learn everything you need to know about easily creating and how to start a travel blog of your own, using WordPress.
+Creating a travel blog has changed our lives and allowed us to travel the world for the last few years whilst making thousands of dollars a month, all by doing the thing we love most.

 What’s more, you can start a money-making travel blog for just a few dollars a month!
 Sound good?
-Let’s get you a travel blog!
+Well let’s get you an awesome travel blog!

-If you’re looking to start a WordPress travel blog for cheap, we highly recommend using Bluehost for your hosting needs.
-We use them and they’re quite frankly awesome!
-We would host with anyone else.
+If you’re looking to start a travel blog with WordPress for cheap, we highly recommend using Bluehost for all your hosting needs.
+We personally use them and they’re quite frankly awesome!
+We wouldn’t host with anyone else.

 Click here to gain an exclusive Bluehost offer for WordPress users, then use the tutorial below for quick and easy directions.

-We have been working as professional travel bloggers and social influencers for the past few years, we now earn a five figure income from purely travel blogging alone.
-Since we are still fairly new, our income is expected to double in the coming years.
+We have been working as professional travel bloggers and social influencers for the past few years now, and we currently earn a five figure income from purely travel blogging alone.
+Since we are still fairly new, our income is hopefully expected to double in the coming years.

-We are able to work from anywhere in the world, travel whenever we want, have a hugely flexible schedule and much more.
-We are absolutely loving life and we can’t believe how much our lives has improved in just the past few years, because of one single online blog.
+We are able to work from anywhere in the world, travel whenever we want, have a hugely flexible schedule, work with global brands and much much more.
+We are absolutely loving life and we can’t believe how much our lives has improved in just the past few years… because of one single online travel blog.

 Well, after all we do get paid to travel the world!
-It’s pretty sweet hey!
+It’s pretty sweet!

 Anyone can easily make money with a (travel) blog, and we were able to make the money back that we invested for blog hosting very quickly.
 It is well worth paying the small fee for blog hosting and we’re sure you will be able to make your money back quickly as well.